 Ctrl+Tab: Switch between open tabs

 Ctrl+Tab: Supposedly, you have various tabs open on your browser, and you want to jump on the next tab, which is open.
 This shortcut will help you do that.
-You need to press Ctrl+Tab, to jump on the next open tab.
+You need to press Ctrl+Tab, to jump to the next open tab.

 Ctrl+Shift+Tab: Go to previous Tab